What are Good Foods for Hair Loss?

 Make sure you include spinach, onions, carrots, garlic, tomatoes and sweet potatoes to your menu.
 Rich in iron, zinc and other essential vitamins and minerals, these products are widely available and should be eaten regularly to guarantee strong hair follicles.

 Depending on where we live and what kind of lifestyle we have, it can be really difficult to take proper care of our health.
-However, even small changes to the routine can have a big impact in the longer term.
+However, even small changes to your routine can have a big impact in the long run.

 We do not want to give the impression that hair loss can be managed solely with a good and balanced diet.
 Especially in case of circular or genetic hair loss, you will need to undergo special medical treatment or hair surgery.
 However, versatile and healthy nutrition can definitely help with less serious causes of hair loss.
 It is also a necessary aftercare measure for those who want to see the best results after a hair transplant.